 The team at Halogen shared some great additional insights into why employees (and managers) have such a hard time with annual evaluations, but let's move on and some ways to improve on the strategy.

-You don't even need to take a step as extreme as banishing employee evaluation forms entirely, but it shouldn't be the only tool in the shed.
-There are many performance management strategies that can compliment it; the focus is up to you.
+You don't even need to take a step as extreme as banishing employee evaluation forms entirely, but they shouldn't be the only tool in the shed.
+There are many performance management strategies that can compliment employee evaluation forms; the focus is up to you.

-OKRs (Objectives and Key Results) are a useful strategy for defining, and measuring success.
+Objectives and key results (OKRs) are a useful strategy for defining, and measuring success.
 Many thriving organizations like Google, Facebook, and Slack adopted OKRs into their performance management strategy with great success.

-Objectives: a high-level initiative, the success of which is -- objective -- and clearly defined.
+Objectives — a high-level initiative, the success of which is clearly defined.
 For example, expand user base.

-Key results: are the quantitative element that make OKRs such a useful tool.
-They're the indicators of that objective's success, and must be measurable.
-For the expand user base objective, one key result example might look like increase daily visits by 1,000.
+Key results — the quantitative element that make OKRs such a useful tool.
+They're the indicators of that objective's success and must be measurable.
+For the expand user base objective, one key result might be increase daily visits by 1,000.

-The success of each key result is ranked on a 0-1 scale, so if visits were increased by 600, that key result would be scored as .6.
+The success of each key result is ranked on a 0 to 1 scale, so if visits were increased by 600, that key result would be scored as .6.

 Tip: OKRs should be achievable, but should aim audaciously high.
 If you or others routinely receive a score of 1 on each section, your goals aren't big enough.

-This strategy also helps eliminate the 'surprise' element employees often face during their evaluation.
+This strategy also helps eliminate the surprise element employees often face during evaluations.
 They know objectively where their efforts sit at any given time.

-OKRs help individuals to develop a growth mindset, and think about the work they're doing from that perspective.
+OKRs help individuals to develop growth mindsets and think about the work they're doing from that perspective.
 An entire team of employees focused on moving the organization forward in meaningful ways is invaluable.